ices-eg/wg_WGEEL/Misc/data_call_2022/NL.md

 # NL
 -----------------------------------------------------------
 ## Annex 1
-(2 values updated in the db; 5 new values inserted in the database; 231 values updated in the db; 10 and 10 new values inserted in the group and metric tables)
+*(2 values updated in the db; 5 new values inserted in the database; 231 values updated in the db; 10 and 10 new values inserted in the group and metric tables)
+* was this re-integrated? (checked and new dataseries were already in db...)
 ## Annex 2
 (5 new values inserted in the database; 2 values updated in the db )